• Skip to primary navigation

 • Try changing the payment gateway while the request is in progress.

-• What happens when we give a request with the connection on and we close the connection immediately?
+• What happens when we give a request with the connection on, and we close the connection immediately?

-Test Cases For Paytm App
+Test Cases For the Paytm App

-In this post, we will not discuss test cases for the Paytm app in detail, but indirectly we will validate one of the vital features of the Paytm App, which is the payment gateway.
+In this post, we will not discuss test cases for the Paytm app in detail, but indirectly, we will validate one of the vital features of the Paytm App, which is the payment gateway.

 What are the types of payment gateway testing?